 Schoeller® nylon/spandex blend fabric is made with 4-way stretch designed to provide unrestricted range of motion that moves with you.
 The durable, double weave construction is hard-wearing and stands up to abrasion and abuse from cruising the trails or taking hard crashes.

 We are committed to building garments that are durable, timeless and continue to perform season after season.
 Over 50% of our product line incorporates preferred materials, which include organic cotton, recycled materials and responsibly-sourced down.
-We are committed to growing our preferred materials usage to 75% by 2025.
+We are committed to growing our preferred materials usage to 75% by 2025 and to completely eliminating PFAS from our garments by 2025.